 5. When the butter has melted, saute the shallots until they are translucent.
-Add the mushrooms and corn and cook until the mushrooms have softened, stirring.
+Add the mushrooms, corn, and Mexican oregano and cook until the mushrooms have softened, stirring.
 Remove the pan from the heat.

 6. Place the two flour tortillas on a cutting board.
 Sprinkle some of the cheese down the middle of each tortilla.

 7. Top the cheese with the roasted corn mixture.

 8. Add the chopped arugula, and fold the tortillas’ sides over their filling.